trewknowledge/GDPR/README.txt

 **Access Data**

 The Access Data tool allows the Admin to look up a user email and view the data of a particular user.
-The Admin can download and export the data in a JSON or XML format and provide to the Data User if manually requested.
+The Admin can download and export the data in a JSON or XML format and provide to the Data Subject if manually requested.

-NOTE: This method should not be used without the Data User confirming their identity.
+NOTE: This method should not be used without the Data Subject confirming their identity.

 **Audit Log**

-Everything the Data User does from registration, providing consent to the privacy policy, terms of service and other requests are logged and encrypted in a database.
-Data breach notifications are also logged to all data users upon confirmation by Controller.
+Everything the Data Subject does from registration, providing consent to the privacy policy, terms of service and other requests are logged and encrypted in a database.
+Data breach notifications are also logged to all Data Subjects upon confirmation by Controller.

-1. Using the Data User's email, you can look up and retrieve the user information and display it.
+1. Using the Data Subject's email, you can look up and retrieve the user information and display it.
-1. If the Data User has been removed from the site, this encrypted log is deleted from the database and saved as an encrypted file inside the plugin folder.
+1. If the Data Subject has been removed from the site, this encrypted log is deleted from the database and saved as an encrypted file inside the plugin folder.

-If in the future, the Data User makes a complaint or there is a need to recover the data, the user can provide their email address and the 6 digit token they received from the deletion confirmation email to decrypt and retrieve the file.
+If in the future, the Data Subject makes a complaint or there is a need to recover the data, the user can provide their email address and the 6 digit token they received from the deletion confirmation email to decrypt and retrieve the file.

 **Data Breach & Notifications**